-Sensei Biotherapeutics is developing a pipeline of medicines that work by “awakening” the immune system to defend and defeat cancer and infectious diseases.
-Sensei’s most advanced program is SNS-301, a vaccine that targets Aspartyl beta Hydroxylase (ASPH) in Phase 1/2 studies of advanced Squamous Cell Carcinoma of the Head and Neck (SCCHN).
+Sensei Biotherapeutics is developing a pipeline of investigational medicines that work by “awakening” the immune system to defend and defeat cancer and infectious diseases.
+Sensei’s most advanced ImmunoPhage™ program is SNS-301, a therapy that targets Aspartyl beta Hydroxylase (ASPH) in a Phase 1/2 study of advanced Squamous Cell Carcinoma of the Head and Neck (SCCHN).
 ASPH is overexpressed in many types of cancer, including both hematologic and solid tumors.

 in combination with pembrolizumab